-After a report, the bill shall be subjected again to debate and amendment by sections.
+After a report, the bill shall be subjected again to debate and amendment by sections, except as otherwise provided by these rules.

 Rule 86 shall be deleted from the rules at such time as the Joint Rules of the Senate and House of Representatives shall provide that neither house shall operate as a committee of the whole.